xmatters/Chef-Automate-Generic-Webhook/README.md

 Whether you have five or five thousand servers, Chef lets you manage them all by turning infrastructure into code.
 Infrastructure described as code is flexible, versionable, human-readable, and testable.
 Check out the sweet video [here](media/mysweetvideo.mov).

 # Pre-Requisites
 * Chef Automate v 3.x or higher.
 The Generic Webhook is new functionality.
-See the following Chef documentation for instructions on how to configure the Notifier settings in the delivery.rb file of the Chef Automate server.  [delivery.rb](http://chef-web-docs-notify.s3-website-us-west-2.amazonaws.com/config_rb_delivery.html#notifier-settings)
+See the following Chef documentation for instructions on how to configure the Notifier settings in the delivery.rb file of the Chef Automate server.  [delivery.rb Chef Help Docs](http://chef-web-docs-notify.s3-website-us-west-2.amazonaws.com/config_rb_delivery.html#notifier-settings)
-* Generic Webhook configured.
-* Chef Automate - Generic Webhook Communication Plan (see files) imported into xMatters or created in xMatters.
+* Chef Automate Generic Webhook configured.
 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!
+* xMatters Chef Automate - Generic Webhook Communication Plan (see zip file in above files) imported into xMatters or created in xMatters.

 # Files
-* [Chef-Generic-Webhook_IB.js](FileA.js) - The javascript file to be pasted into a Shared Library.
+* [Chef-Generic-Webhook_IB.js](Chef-Generic-Webhook_IB.js) - The javascript file to be pasted into a Shared Library.
 It generally does xyz.
-* [Chef Automate - Generic Webhook.zip](MySweetCommPlan.zip) - The comm plan (if needed) that has all the cool scripts and email format and such.
+* [Chef Automate - Generic Webhook.zip](Chef Automate - Generic Webhook.zip) - The comm plan (if needed) that has all the cool scripts and email format and such.

 # Installation
 Details of the installation go here.